 Angela heard about Wyre Wheels two years ago while she was looking for a job.
 She spotted an opportunity to volunteer on the cycling project and decided to give it a try.
 At first she doubted she could do it, but with the support of the centre coordinator, she got through the DBS process and other paperwork.
 She realised early on that she really enjoyed the administrative tasks, and has undertaken this role from the start.

 Angela believes that being a part of Wyre Wheels has greatly improved her confidence in social settings.
-She said: "They are constantly happy so how can you be miserable when they are around."
+She said: "They are constantly happy, so how can you be miserable when they are around."
 She is keen to be involved with the community stakeholder group and to help keep the project going.
 She is now involved in other activities at the centre and takes part in the multi-sport sessions as well.

 Angela feels that she is much less depressed since she started to volunteer.
-Cycling UK Inclusive Cycling Officer, Jayne Roders says, “Getting out of the house and meeting people, each with their own things to overcome, provides a support network for Angela.
+Cycling UK Inclusive Cycling Officer, Jayne Roders says: “Getting out of the house and meeting people, each with their own things to overcome, provides a support network for Angela.
 She sees the smiles on the riders’ faces showing how much they enjoy using the bikes and riding round with everyone else.”

 Getting involved with the inclusive cycling project has also had a positive impact on Angela’s family life.
 Her daughters now also volunteer at the sports centre, and the family have started to do more things together as a result of her involvement and her improved mental health and self-confidence.
-"I am happier and come out and go for walks with them and do things, whereas before I wouldn’t".
+"I am happier and come out and go for walks with them and do things, whereas before I wouldn’t," she says.